 The Leading the Way Home Program is a form of supported housing designed to permanently solve homelessness amongst a subset of Boston homeless families residing in family emergency shelters funded by the State of Massachusetts.
-Households fitting this profile will be offered the following supports: (1) 18 months of support services focused on stabilization and self-sufficiency, and (2) Section 8 rental assistance for those participating households that are willing to participate in stabilization and economic self-sufficiency activities.
+Households fitting this profile will be offered the following supports:

+a.
+12 months of support services focused on stabilization and self-sufficiency, and b.Section 8 rental assistance for those participating households that are willing to participate in stabilization and economic self-sufficiency activities.

-The BHA will provide no less than five-hundred (500) tenant based housing vouchers to qualified participants in this program.
+The BHA will provide not less than twenty-five (25) tenant based housing vouchers to qualified participants in this program.
 The State of Massachusetts will provide funding for the stabilization and supportive services for participants.
 The Massachusetts Department of Housing and Community Development (DHCD) or its subcontractor will identify and refer qualified Leading the Way Home applicants to the BHA.